AlexiaChen/rocker/doc/linux-namespace.md

 ## IPC

 The IPC namespace is used to isolate the System V IPC and POSIX message queues.
 Each IPC namespace has its own System V IPC and POXIS message queues.

+## PID

+The PID namespace is used to isolate process IDs.
+It is understandable that inside the docker container, using ps -ef, you will often find that inside the container, the process running in the foreground has PID 1, but outside the container, using ps -ef, you will find that the same process has a different PID, and this is the PID namespace to do This is what the PID namespace does.

+## Mount